How to Customize Protocols

 /**

-* Packing.
-It will be automatically called when sending data to the client
+* Pack the data, automatically called when sending data to the client

 * @param string $buffer